huxiangtao/Algorithm/README.md

 # practice-c
-part of my daily plan for studying C
+part of my daily plan for Algorithm by C

 #### gets()函数
 ```c